Tiny sensors means big business

 University Research Chair-hoogleraar

 Davide Iannuzzi is one of the five excellent scientists to be appointed as full professor on University Research Chair as of January 1, 2013.
 The first five URC professors are Davide Iannuzzi, Arianna Betti, Albert Menkveld, Erwin Peterman and Wim van Westrenen.
-Rector Magnificus Lex Bouter announced their names on October 19 during the Dies Natalis of VU University: "We have high expectations of these scientists."
+Rector Magnificus Lex Bouter announced their names on October 19 during the Dies Natalis of VU Amsterdam: "We have high expectations of these scientists."